DalsinghPrabir/Generative-AI-at-a-Glance-LLM-Workflow--Explained-Simply/README.md

 1 PB (petabyte) equals 1 million GBS

 This immense amount of data comes from various sources:
-Books
+*Books
 Transcripts
-Web scraping
+Web scraping*

 **Architecture**

 The architecture of LLMs, like GPT-4, is typically based on transformers.
 Transformers are a type of model architecture that significantly advanced the field by reducing training time and improving performance.

 **Training**

-Training involves feeding the data into the architecture and adjusting the model based on its performance in predicting and generating text.
+Training involves feeding the data into the architecture and adjusting the model based on its performance in predicting and generating text

-**How Does an LLM Work? **
+**How Does an LLM Work?**
 At its core, an LLM is a neural network trained on vast amounts of data to recognize patterns in text.
 Here’s a breakdown of its key components:

 1. **Tokenization:**

-2. The text is broken down into individual tokens.
+ The text is broken down into individual tokens.
 Tokens can be single words or parts of words.

 For example:
 Single token: “Hello”
-Multi-token: “Summarization” -> “sum”, “mar”, “ization”
+Multi-token: *“Summarization” -> “sum”, “mar”, “ization”*

 2.**Embedding:**
    These tokens are then converted into vectors (1D